-Global financial markets continue to be volatile in part due to high levels of inflation and rising interest rates.
+Global financial markets continue to be volatile in part due to high levels of inflation, geopolitical issues and the possibility of higher interest rates.
 There remains uncertainty associated with the estimates, judgements and assumptions made by management in the preparation of the financial statements.
 Given the economic uncertainty, it is difficult to predict with certainty the impact these will have on the Company's estimate of credit losses.
 Our conservative lending approach coupled with our professional underwriting expertise, and our focus on high quality lending opportunities will serve our loan portfolio well.